PelagicCreatures/sargasso/README.md

 [Demo Site](https://blog.myanti.social)

-This is a very lightweight, pure ES6 (with only few dependencies) framework which aims to use the most advanced stable features of modern browsers to maximum effect leaving as much historical cruft in the past as possible.
+This is a very lightweight, pure ES6 framework (with only few dependencies) which aims to use the most advanced stable features of modern browsers to maximum effect leaving the historical cruft, kludges and code barnacles infesting older web frameworks behind.
 The result is lean, highly performant and clean code that simplifies the complex requirements of modern progressive web apps and web sites.

 ```
 @author Michael Rhodes (except where noted)